Amazon Seller Statistics 2026: 200+ Verified Stats & Data | Ecom Brainly

 Sellers with at least one local employee65%+2025

-Sellers renting local office or warehouse space49%2025
+Sellers renting office or warehouse space49%2025

-Sellers with brick-and-mortar locations31%2025
+Sellers with physical retail locations31%2025

-Amazon sellers also using eBay40%2024
+Amazon sellers also selling on eBay40%2024

 03